 The 'step-by-step' mode lets you control the execution of the workflow.
 This is the mode you'll use the most often.

 When you're running a workflow in slow/step-by-step mode, you'll see a representation of the workflow and the evaluation of the fields for each action.
 Anything in blue in the property list is dynamic (defined by an expression in the editor), and clicking on it will let you understand why it's evaluated this way.
-See below to learn more about expression evaluation.

 This is how a workflow that creates a thing (a to-do list item) and resets the input would look in slow mode.
 This example is taken from the demo app ToDoMVC.